ProfSaz/3-passwordstore-audit/audit-data/report.md

 ## High

-### [H-1] Passwords stored on-chain are visable to anyone, not matter solidity variable visibility
+### [H-1] Passwords stored on-chain are visable to anyone, no matter the solidity variable visibility

 **Description:** All data stored on-chain is visible to anyone, and can be read directly from the blockchain.
 The `PasswordStore::s_password` variable is intended to be a private variable, and only accessed through the `PasswordStore::getPassword` function, which is intended to be only called by the owner of the contract.